 - some culture and sports-related services.

-The Polish VAT Act also introduces a VAT exemption for supplies of certain real properties.
-On the other hand, taxpayers may choose to pay VAT on these services.
+The Polish VAT Act also introduces a VAT exemption for supplies of certain real properties, however, in certain circumstances, taxpayers may choose to pay VAT on these supplies.

 VAT deduction and refund

-Taxpayers may reduce the amount of output VAT by the amount of input VAT when purchasing goods and services, provided that the purchases are related to a sale that is eligible for a VAT deduction (so, as a rule, a sale subject to VAT).
+Taxpayers may reduce the amount of output VAT by the amount of input VAT when purchasing goods and services, provided that the purchases are related to a sale subject to VAT.

 In the case of input VAT concerning both purchases related to activity eligible for a deduction (taxed) and not eligible for deduction (VAT-exempt), the taxpayer is entitled to a partial deduction of VAT.